 The Capricorn District Transport Forum is the core of all the transport planning processes in the Capricorn District, and it was therefore important that the project should be discussed at this forum since the information would eventually be utilised by this forum.
-Detailed discussions were held with the Capricorn District Transport Forum on Friday 11 April 2003.
+Detailed discussions were held with the Capricorn District Transport Forum.
 A follow-up meeting will be held as soon as the CPTR has been completed.